Skip to main content

 * Request a media type change during the call.

-* @returns transactionId Transaction ID used in later cancel or reply calls
+* @returns NCCallRequestChangeMediaTypeResult with code and transactionId.
+Transaction ID is used in later cancel or reply calls.

 */